Sz-Daniel/Tarkony-react-frontend/README.md

 ### Done:

+- The primary data source for the application is its own backend, which automatically reverts to the original data source in case of an error.
+- Primary data retrieval via REST API.
+- Extended CategoryMenu with category selected initial prop -> 'items' or 'weapon-mod'.
+- Extended ItemList searching with RegExp support.
+- Prepared useSingleItemPricesQuery(itemId: string) for use in ItemSingle.
+- Refactored Adapter: for complex data, mapped per-object using dedicated helper functions in adapters.ts.
 - Refactored Tabs into separate components with encapsulated logic.
-- Refactored Adapter: for complex data, mapped per-object using dedicated helper functions in adapters.ts.
-- Prepared useSingleItemPricesQuery(itemId: string) for use in ItemSingle.
-- Extended ItemList searching with RegExp support.
-- Extended CategoryMenu with category selected initial prop -> 'items' or 'weapon-mod'.
-- Primary data retrieval via REST API

 ### Next:

 #### Data fetching

 - In case of an error, fallback to the previous version using GraphQL query

+#### Loading skeleton to main page

+- Whole site layer with loading
+- Loading skeleton night mode
+- Loading skeleton to item details

 #### Fullstack dilemma